-Contact: Dean for Students, Student Center, Room 103B, ext.
+Contact: Assistant Vice President of Student Services, Student Center, Room 103B, ext.
 2363 or 2349 Website: www.skywayconference.com

 Illinois Virtual Campus

 Waubonsee is a founding member of the Illinois Virtual Campus.
 The Illinois Virtual Campus was founded in 1998 to provide Illinois citizens access to diverse higher education resources for baccalaureate programs, graduate study and professional development.
 The IVC is a clearinghouse of distance education courses offered by 46 colleges and universities in Illinois.
 Students taking courses listed with the Illinois Virtual Campus can receive transfer assistance from Waubonsee's Counseling, Advising, and Transfer Center.